Jay Prakash Narayan Airport

-Jay Prakash Narayan Airport is a domestic airport serving Patna, the capital of Bihar, India.
+Jay Prakash Narayan Airport is a customs airport serving Patna, the capital of Bihar, India.
 Named after the independence activist and political leader Jayprakash Narayan, it is the 20th-busiest airport in India.
-To cater to burgeoning demand that far outstripped capacity, the Airports Authority of India (AAI) initiated an ambitious project to expand and modernise the airport infrastructure.
-The airport subsequently underwent an expansion project that included the construction of a new two-level passenger terminal, which was inaugurated on 29 May 2025.
+To cater to burgeoning demand, the Airports Authority of India (AAI) initiated a project to expand and modernise the airport infrastructure, including the construction of a new two-level passenger terminal, which was inaugurated on 29 May 2025.

 Overview

 The terminal building at the airport is spread across an area of 65,150 square metres and can handle around 1 crore (10 million) passengers annually.

 The airport currently has a solitary runway with an asphalt surface measuring 2072 × 45 m, making it untenable for the operation of larger aircraft.
 Straddling the airport to the southwest is the arterial line of the Indian Railways, rendering moot the possibility to extend the runway.
 Efforts to reconcile this in the past have failed.

 The airport's international air service to Nepal has been closed since the Indian Airlines Flight 814 was hijacked and taken to Kandahar on 24 December 1999.
 Since then, the airport does not handle any international operations.
 The airport is enabled with Digi Yatra since July 2024, a provision that facilitates entry to the airport terminal through biometric recognition.